junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 5. Classroom visits.
 Work with the village schoolteacher to encourage health- related activities, through demonstrations and play acting.
 Also invite small groups of students to come to the health center.
 Children not only learn quickly, but they can help out in many ways.
 If you give children a chance, they gladly become a valuable resource.

 6. Mother and child health meetings.
 It is especially important that pregnant women and mothers of small children (under five years old) be well informed about their own and their babies’ health needs.
 Regular visits to the health post are opportunities for both check-ups and learning.
-Have mothers keep their children’s health records and bring them each month to have their children’s growth recorded (see the Child Health Chart, p.
-297).
+Have mothers keep their children’s health records and bring them each month to have their children’s growth recorded (see the Child Health Chart, [page 297](#page-297)).
 Mothers who understand the chart often take pride in making sure their children are eating and growing well.
 They can learn to understand these charts even if they cannot read.
 Perhaps you can help train interested mothers to organize and lead these activities.

 7. Home visits.
 Make friendly visits to people’s homes, especially homes of families who have special problems, who do not come often to the health post, or who do not take part in group activities.
 But respect people’s privacy.
 If your visit cannot be friendly, do not make it—unless children or defenseless persons are in danger.